api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 - `_endpointIdUint256Array`: The **byog** Airnode endpoint ID (`0x27cc2713e7f968e4e86ed274a051a5c8aaee9cca66946f23af6f29ecea9704c3`→<CopyIcon text="0x27cc2713e7f968e4e86ed274a051a5c8aaee9cca66946f23af6f29ecea9704c3"/>)
-  which will returns an array of random numbers.
+  which will return an array of random numbers.

 - `_sponsorWallet`: A wallet derived from the Airnode address and the Airnode xpub used by **byog**, and the smart contract address for